yonasBSD/forgejo/docs/unsure-where-to-put/adr-map-federated-person.md

    4. User is not Admin
    5. User is not Active
 3. Created ExternalLoginUser is limited
-   1. Login via fediverse is not intended and will not work
+   1. Login via fediverse is not intended and will not work.
+This is distinct to the F3 usecase.

+#### 2. Pro

-We can use forgejo code (like star / unstar fkt.) without changes.
+1. We can use forgejo code (like star / unstar fkt.) without changes.

-No new model & persistence is introduced, no need for refactorings.
+2. No new model & persistence is introduced, architectural change is small.
+Comparable to option 1.
+3. This option was taken by the F3-Export/Import-Feature
+4. Mapping may be more reliable compared to option 1.

+#### 2. Con

-But we use fields against their semantic (User.EMail, User.Password, User.LoginSource, ExternalLoginUser.Login*) and see some problems / limitations for login functionality arise.
+1. We use fields against their semantic (User.EMail, User.Password, User.LoginSource, ExternalLoginUser.Login*) and see some problems / limitations for login functionality arise.
+Situation is worse than option 1.

-Mapping may be more reliable compared to option 1.
+   1. generating email having the source fqdn is impacted by email whitelists.
+   2. password is generated headless.
+   3. TODO: How would we map/generate User.LoginName ?
+   4. TODO: How would we generate ExternalLoginUser.Login* fields?
+2. Getting a larger User table applies to this solution comparable to option 1.
+3. Occasional contributors may not understand the difference in level of trust implied by federated user, this may promote errors with security impact.
+4. Understanding federated users entries being kind of cache would conflict with user table entries.
+5. LoginNames may be occupied by federated users.
+This may leak information and increase attack surface.

 ```mermaid
 classDiagram